Bandwidth/csharp-sdk/docs/PriorityEnum.md

 # Bandwidth.Standard.Model.PriorityEnum
 The priority specified by the user.
-Not supported on MMS.

 ## Properties